nothingnothings/NodeShopRestAPIBackend/README.md

 The backend of ["NodeShop"](https://github.com/nothingnothings/NodeShopRestAPI), the frontend Single Page Application (SPA) project built with the ReactJS (create-react-app) library.

-The app, as its name suggests, was created using Node.js and the Express.js framework, and its contents were hosted in the Heroku platform, connected to GitHub.
+The app, as its name suggests, was created using Node.js and the Express.js framework, and its contents were hosted in the Railway platform, connected to GitHub.
 This app is also available as a "multi-page" app, without ReactJS and without a REST API backend.
 The project can be found [here](https://github.com/nothingnothings/NodeShopMultiPageApp).

 ![CodeFactor Grade](https://img.shields.io/codefactor/grade/github/nothingnothings/NodeShopRestAPIBackend/master?style=flat-square)